-Section 10-1.
+Section 4-7.
 Annual reporting

-During the agreement period, the PhD candidate must report to the University College each year, describing their progress in the doctoral education.
-The academic supervisors must report to the University College on the candidate's progress each year.
+During the agreement period, the PhD candidate must report to the University each year, describing their progress in the doctoral education.
+The academic supervisors must report to the University on the candidate's progress each year.
 The reports must be submitted using the prescribed forms and will be treated as confidential when warranted by the information therein.

 The candidate and the academic supervisor have equal responsibility for reporting.
-Failure to submit a progress report or inadequate progress reporting from the candidate may result in forced termination of the research education before the end of the agreement period (cf. section 7-4).
+Failure to submit a progress report or inadequate progress reporting from the candidate may result in forced termination of the research education before the end of the agreement period cf. Section 3-4.
 Academic supervisors who fail to follow up on the reporting requirements may be relieved of their supervision responsibilities.

-If necessary, the University College may require special reporting.
+If necessary, the University may require special reporting.

-Section 10-2.
-Compulsory seminars, mid-term evaluation
+Section 4-8.
+Compulsory seminars